 CIOs, you are not alone.
 There isn't a corner of work that's immune from the consumerization of IT.
-Shoot, even lawyers -- the highly specialized ones toiling in the arcane industry known as e-discovery -- have now discovered their work day is profoundly different because of the new ways their clients use technology.
+Shoot, even lawyers -- the highly specialized ones toiling in the arcane industry known as e-discovery -- have now discovered their work day is profoundly different because of the ways their clients use technology.
 Simply put: Their business clients have blurred the distinction between personal and enterprise technology.
 And, in doing so, their clients, like yours, have taken the technology reins of the business into their own hands.

 That's the thought that was ringing in my ears after talking with Dera Nevin Esq., managing counsel for electronic discovery at TD Bank N.A.
 A former civil litigator specializing in corporate and cross-border securities litigation, Nevin now focuses on large-scale legal discovery mandates, including the collection, processing, importation and exportation of data across provincial and international boundaries.
-She knows a thing or two about data governance including privacy legislation, an increasingly important area of coverage at SearchCIO.
+She knows a thing or two about data governance including privacy legislation, an increasingly important of coverage at SearchCIO.
 And she knows about big data -- the easy aspects of it (Big happens!) and the hard parts (What good is it?).

 The topic of my phone call with Nevin was ostensibly about the benefits and risks associated with using cloud computing for handling the data volumes associated with e-discovery.
 This legal term (as many CIOs are painfully aware) refers to the complex processes in the early phases of litigation related to locating, storing, securing, exchanging and searching the electronic data relevant to the case.